The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Results and discussions

 Major contributions to the systematic uncertainty on $B_\Lambda$ were obtained from (1) the calibration method and (2) the correction of momentum loss in materials particularly for the target cell.
 The uncertainty that comes from the calibration method using the $\Lambda$ and $\Sigma^0$ productions was evaluated to be about $\pm0.1~\rm{MeV}$ in the previous hypernuclear experiment~\cite{Gogami2018}, which was performed following the same method.
 We analysed the $p(e,e'K^+)\Lambda$ peak from the tritium gas target, in which a small percentage of hydrogen contamination took place.
+It is noted that the hydrogen contamination made a broad peak at $-B_{\Lambda}\sim +45$~MeV in the spectrum of $^3\textrm{H}(e,e'K^+)\textrm{X}$ reaction, and the uncertainty related to the hydrogen contamination does not affect the present analysis of the differential cross section.
 We applied a missing-mass correction so as to make the $\Lambda$ peak from the hydrogen contamination become consistent with the PDG mass~\cite{PDG2020}.
 This correction yielded an uncertainty of $\Delta B_{\Lambda}^{\rm{A}} = \pm0.3$~MeV, which is from the statistical uncertainty of the $\Lambda$ peak arising from the hydrogen contamination in the tritium-gas cell.
 The target-cell thickness needed to be assumed in the MC simulation to obtain the momentum-loss correction values.
 However, the target cell was not uniform and had the sample-standard deviations of $7.6\%$ and $25\%$ for the cells of tritium and hydrogen gas targets, respectively.
 The deviations of the cell thickness caused the uncertainty of the momentum-loss corrections for particles.
 This effect was evaluated to be $\Delta B_{\Lambda}^{\rm{B}} = \pm 0.1$~MeV if the correction by the $\Lambda$ peak from the H contamination in the tritium-gas cell is performed with no uncertainties.
 Therefore, the systematic error that comes from the momentum-loss correction was found to be $\sqrt{(\Delta B_{\Lambda}^{\rm{A}})^2 + (\Delta B_{\Lambda}^{\rm{B}})^2} = \pm 0.32$~MeV.

 In total, the systematic error on $B_\Lambda$ was evaluated to be $\Delta B_{\Lambda}^{\rm{sys.}} = \pm0.4~\rm{MeV}$ for the present analysis.